flyingfisch/FischBotDiscord-csharp/readme.md

 ## Contributing

 Contributions are welcome!
 Please create a new branch for the item you are working on, and submit a pull request when it is ready.

+### Project Architecture

+The project is divided into a few main sections:

+* APIs
+* Services
+* Modules

+`Modules` are very similar to controllers if you've used an MVC framework before, and have methods for each of the bot's supported commands. `Services` methods are called by `modules`, and house the bot's application logic. `APIs` are called by `services`, and handle low-level logic like HTTP requests.

+Some APIs the bot integrates with have their own Nuget packages to help integrate with the API.
+In these cases, instead of making a class in the `Api` folder, we use the classes from the API's Nuget package directly in the `Services` classes.